tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Explain to students that widget activities can be combined.
 Clicking pan, wheel, and hover buttons enables users to pan, zoom, and get details by hovering all at the same time.

-  * Note to students that certain widgets cannot be used with other widgets.
+  * Point out to students that certain widgets cannot be used with other widgets.
 For example, users cannot pan and box zoom at the same time.
 One action has to occur first, and then the second widget option can be chosen.

   ![hvplot_all_actions.png](Images/hvplot_all_actions.gif)

-Ask if there are any questions, and then continue to the student activity.
+Ask for any questions before continuing to the student activity.

 ---

-### 10. Students Do: HvPlot Widgets (15 min)
+### 10. Student Do: HvPlot Widgets (15 min)

 In this activity, students will play around with the hvPlot widgets to get more accustomed to the different types of interactions supported with hvPlots.
 Students will use hvPlot visualizations to explore hospital claims data and answer a few basic questions about the data.